damianhakert/damianhakert.github.io/source/_posts/2015-05-20-gitlab-gitorious-free-software.markdown

 > The above copyright notices applies only to the part of this Software that
 > is not distributed as part of GitLab Community Edition (CE), and that is
 > not a file that produces client-side JavaScript, in whole or in part.
 Any
-> part of this Software distributed as part of GitLab CE or that is not a
+> part of this Software distributed as part of GitLab CE or that is a file
-> file that produces client-side JavaScript, in whole or in part, is
+> that produces client-side JavaScript, in whole or in part, is copyrighted
-> copyrighted under the MIT Expat license.
+> under the MIT Expat license.

 ## Further Discussion
 My discussions with Sytse did not end there: there are other topics that